jschnab/pyms-plot/README.md

 ## Installation

-PyMS depends on [pandas](https://pandas.pydata.org/), [NumPy](http://www.numpy.org/), [matplotlib](https://matplotlib.org/) and [SciPy](https://matplotlib.org/).
+PyMS is written in Python 3 and depends on [pandas 0.23](https://pandas.pydata.org/), [NumPy](http://www.numpy.org/), [matplotlib](https://matplotlib.org/), [SciPy](https://matplotlib.org/) and [TkInter](https://docs.python.org/3/library/tk.html).
 You can install them using your favourite package manager.
+TkInter is traditionally bundled with Python.
 To install PyMyS you can clone the [GitHub repository](https://github.com/jschnab/pyms.git) then follow one of the next two options.

 ### Windows users